Vernalhav/graphics_engine/README.md

 # Improvements:
 - Split Component and SceneObject files
 - Use smart pointers instead of standard ones
+- Add override tag to all engine Components' update methods